DiffrAI/ai-research-assistant-platform/docs/local_model_setup.md

 # Local Model Setup Guide

-This guide shows how to use your local LM Studio model instead of OpenAI and DuckDuckGo instead of Tavily.
+This guide shows how to use your local Ollama model instead of OpenAI and DuckDuckGo instead of Tavily.

 ## Configuration